Sponsored by the University of Oregon Historic Preservation Program, the College of Design, and the Ministry of Culture, Trogir, Croatia.

 - Dr. Kingston Heath is a Professor of Historic Preservation and the Director of the University of Oregon's Graduate Program in Historic Preservation.
 2013 will mark his eighth year teaching in an international field school.
 He has authored two books on Vernacular Architecture theory and practice.

-- Rob Thallon, a registered architect, is an Associate Professor and Associate Dean at the School of Architecture and Allied Arts, University of Oregon where he teaches design and building construction.
+- Rob Thallon is a registered architect and Associate Professor in the UO College of Design, where he teaches design and building construction.
 He has authored two books on wood frame construction and is a skilled carpenter, having personally built many of his designs.
 His teaching emphasizes the benefits of hands-on experience.
 He has directed three Croatia Field Schools.

 - Dr. Radoslav Buzancic is the former head of the Conservation Department of Trogir, a division of the Croatian Ministry of Culture.
 He has worked as a heritage conservationist for over 20 years, supervising and completing a number of complex restoration tasks on monuments across Dalmatia ranging from Roman architecture and Early Christian churches, to Renaissance and Baroque palaces.
 In 1997, together with colleagues, he successfully enrolled the town of Trogir, Croatia on UNESCO’s World Heritage List.
 He has received a number of national awards, including the Europa Nostra Award for the restoration of the Renaissance chapel of St. John of Trogir.
 As an architect, who also holds a Ph.D. in Art History, he actively participates in international exhibitions and scientific conferences, as well as lectures at the Universities of Split and Dubrovnik.
 He now directs conservation programs in Split